AndyObtiva/glimmer-dsl-jfx/README.md

 Furthermore, the whole stage and scene production metaphor made everything more complicated to get into it for software engineers who encountered it for the first time.
 After all, desktop developers simply think of windows, not stages or scenes.
 The metaphor unfortunately pushes software engineers into thinking of low-level details (e.g. nodes) that are not important in developing business desktop applications.

 [FXML](https://openjfx.io/javadoc/17/javafx.fxml/javafx/fxml/doc-files/introduction_to_fxml.html) attempted to rectify the situation by making [JavaFX](https://openjfx.io/) more declarative than its [Swing-like Java syntax](https://docs.oracle.com/javase/tutorial/uiswing/).
-Unfortunately, XML, like its cousin HTML, brings all the same problems web developers face in day-to-day in suffering through multi-language dissonance to desktop software engineering.
-That defeats the whole point about desktop software engineering being a lot more productive than web development for simple local apps.
+Unfortunately, XML, like its cousin HTML, brings all the same problems web developers suffer from day-to-day to desktop development, especially multi-language dissonance.
+That defeated the whole point about desktop development being much simpler and more productive than web development for simple local apps.
 [FXML](https://openjfx.io/javadoc/17/javafx.fxml/javafx/fxml/doc-files/introduction_to_fxml.html) was really just a step back into the wrong direction.

-[Glimmer DSL for JFX](https://rubygems.org/gems/glimmer-dsl-jfx) aims to overcome the hurdles of [JavaFX](https://openjfx.io/) by providing a declarative hierarchical alternative to [FXML](https://openjfx.io/javadoc/17/javafx.fxml/javafx/fxml/doc-files/introduction_to_fxml.html) in pure Ruby as one language (not multi-language mixing dissonance), which supercharges productivity and maintainability in developing [JavaFX](https://openjfx.io/) applications similarly to [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) through:
+[Glimmer DSL for JFX](https://rubygems.org/gems/glimmer-dsl-jfx) aims to overcome the hurdles of [JavaFX](https://openjfx.io/) by providing a declarative hierarchical alternative to [FXML](https://openjfx.io/javadoc/17/javafx.fxml/javafx/fxml/doc-files/introduction_to_fxml.html) in pure Ruby as one language (no multi-language mixing dissonance), thus supercharging productivity and maintainability in developing [JavaFX](https://openjfx.io/) applications similarly to [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) via:
 - [Declarative DSL syntax](#glimmer-gui-dsl) that visually maps to the GUI control hierarchy while still allowing View logic in the same language
 - Convention over configuration via [smart defaults and automation of low-level details](#smart-defaults-and-conventions)
 - Requiring the least amount of syntax possible to build GUI
-- Custom Keyword support
+- Custom control support
 - Bidirectional Data-Binding without the complexity of static typing to declaratively wire and automatically synchronize GUI with Business Models
 - Scaffolding for new custom components, apps, and gems
 - Native-Executable packaging on Mac, Windows, and Linux.